 - Yeast infections

-A team approach to managing skin conditions
+A thorough approach to managing skin conditions.

 Skin disorders often reflect underlying medical conditions affecting certain internal organs or body systems.
 Other skin abnormalities are due to trauma and may require corrective surgical (reconstructive) procedures.
-Our Dermatology Department works closely with other LIVS specialists when necessary to comprehensively address all the issues associated with your pet’s specific skin or allergy problems.

 - Allergy testing